motart/stringville/NOTES.md

 # Assumptions
 1) For flexibility, allow Stringville to set their own rules without a need to recompile.
-1)
+1) the health monitor does not report directly the status of the app. i.e. if the app is down the health monitor is irresponsive.
+Should this assumption be altered, we'd need a new microservice to monitor the Springville app for us.

 # TO-DO
+1) Sort results before submitting them
+1) Document additional test cases
+1) Anything I'd have done differently with more time

+# With more time
-1) Parse JSON file for formula
+1) Add logging to file
-1) Create behavior for /health endpoint
 1) Create a lightweight angular page for data display and rules config??
-1) Manage users with the same name
 1) Resolve the </br> /n issue
 1) Handle error page instead of displaying white label page
-1) Document additional test cases
-1) Anything I'd have done differently with more time

 # Done
 1) Renamed most classes from Stringville to Submission for clarity